Journalism

 -

-Citations (plagiarism)
+Citations (plagiarism).

-Informant is a person who provides
+Informant is a person who

 privileged information about a person or organization to an agency.